himanshu2454/Kunteksto/docs_source/source/start.rst

     - sh="http://www.w3.org/ns/shacl#"
     - s3m="https://www.s3model.com/ns/s3m/"

 For example, if you want to define an alternate label in addition to the label column, you could use the SKOS *skos:altLabel* predicate.
-However, if you want to use the predicate *isSettingFor* from the Information Objects ontology at http://www.ontologydesignpatterns.org/ont/dul/IOLite.owl then you would need to first define an abbreviation for this ontology in the [NAMESPACES] section of the configuration file.
+However, if you want to use the predicate *isSettingFor* from the `Information Objects ontology <http://www.ontologydesignpatterns.org/ont/dul/IOLite.owl>`_ then you would need to first define an abbreviation for this ontology in the [NAMESPACES] section of the configuration file.
 You may do this while editing the database.
 Just be sure to save the new configuration before closing the database editor so that your changes are saved before the model generator runs.

 .. note::